Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/IPv6/_index.md

 ### About name resolution

-When <span class="code">`ipv6.disable_connect`</span> is set to <span class="bold_in_para">****No****</span>, a hostname used by Transfer CFT to connect to a host may refer to either an IPv4 or IPv6 address, or a list of addresses of any type.
+When `ipv6.disable_connect` is set to ****No****, a hostname used by Transfer CFT to connect to a host may refer to either an IPv4 or IPv6 address, or a list of addresses of any type.

 When a name resolution request returns a list of several entries, Transfer CFT tries all entries successively until either the connection succeeds or the list is exhausted.
-This behavior allows Transfer CFT, in a situation where the name might refer to both IPv4 and IPv6 addresses, to successfully connect to a remote service that is listening for either IPv6 TCP connections <span class="italic_in_para">or</span> IPv4 TCP connections, but not listening for both address types.
+This behavior allows Transfer CFT, in a situation where the name might refer to both IPv4 and IPv6 addresses, to successfully connect to a remote service that is listening for either IPv6 TCP connections or IPv4 TCP connections, but not listening for both address types.

-When <span class="code">`ipv6.disable_listen`</span> is set to <span class="bold_in_para">****No****</span>, the hostname used by Transfer CFT to listen for incoming connections can refer to an IPv4 address, an IPv6 address, or  a list of addresses of any type.
+When `ipv6.disable_listen` is set to ****No****, the hostname used by Transfer CFT to listen for incoming connections can refer to an IPv4 address, an IPv6 address, or  a list of addresses of any type.
 If the name resolution request returns a list with several results, Transfer CFT listens only to the first entry in the list.

 When the resolution list contains both IPv4 and IPv6 entries, the first entry generally refers to an IPv6 address, although all operating systems are not guaranteed to respond this way.
 When Transfer CFT listens on an IPv6 address of a network interface, it may or may not also receive IPv4 incoming connections targeting this interface.
 See [Hybrid dual-stack implementation](#Hybrid%20dual-stack%20implementation).

-While you can configure the two IPv6 UCONF parameters independently, it is recommended that you **not** set<span class="code">` ipv6.disable_listen`</span> to <span class="code">`No`</span>, and <span class="code">`ipv6.disable_connect`</span> to <span class="code">`Yes`</span>.
+While you can configure the two IPv6 UCONF parameters independently, it is recommended that you **not** set` ipv6.disable_listen` to `No`, and `ipv6.disable_connect` to `Yes`.

 <span id="host attributes in CFTNET"></span>

 ### Setting the host attributes in CFTNET

 Independently of the configuration that applies to all TCP related services in Transfer CFT, two new names can be used for the CFTNET [host](../../c_intro_userinterfaces/command_summary/parameter_intro/host) attribute.
-These host names, IN6ADDR\_ANY and IN4ADDR\_ANY can be used in the place of INADDR\_ANY.
+These host names, IN6ADDR_ANY and IN4ADDR_ANY can be used in the place of INADDR_ANY.
 These names indicate the listening point for all protocols for the defined CFTNET as:

-- IN6ADDR\_ANY: listens for any IPv6 address
+- IN6ADDR_ANY: listens for any IPv6 address
-- IN4ADDR\_ANY: listens for any IPV4 address
+- IN4ADDR_ANY: listens for any IPV4 address

-Depending on the OS, using IN6ADDR\_ANY can allow listening for both IPv4 and IPv6 connections, or for only IPv6 connections.
+Depending on the OS, using IN6ADDR_ANY can allow listening for both IPv4 and IPv6 connections, or for only IPv6 connections.
 See the hybrid dual-stack section below for details.

 <span id="Hybrid dual-stack implementation"></span>